yaroslaff/hashget/README.md

 ~~~

 Even when new kernel package will be released (and it's not indexed anywhere), hashget will detect it and
-automatically index (at least until new linux kernels will match same 'template' as it matches now for kernels
+automatically index (at least while new linux kernels will match same 'template' as it matches now for kernels
 1.0 to 5.0.5).

 ## Manually indexing files to local HashDB